digital-asset/daml/daml-lf/spec/daml-lf-1.rst

 Contract identifiers can be created dynamically through interactions with the underlying ledger.
 See the `operation semantics of update statements <Update Interpretation_>`_ for the formal specification of those interactions.
-Contract identifiers are naturally ordered lexicographically.
-DAML-LF >= 1.dev programs creates only V1 Contract identifiers but can handle identifiers for contracts previously created with an older version of DAML-LF.
-Older version of DAML-LF can created both kinds of contract identifiers depending on the configuration of the ledger.
+The version of contract identifiers created by DAML-LF engine depends of its configuration.
+A DAML-LF compliant engine should refuse to load DAML-LF >= 1.dev archives when configured to produce V0 contract identifier.

 Also note that package identifiers are typically `cryptographic hash
 <Package hash_>`_ of the content of the package itself.